 In respect of MFIs (non-NBFC) and other lender categories that are not covered under the RBI guidelines, the interest rates would be applicable as per the extent of the RBI guidelines for NBFC-MFIs.

 The street vendors who avail of WC loan under the scheme can get an interest subsidy at 7%.
 The interest subsidy amount is credited to the borrower’s account quarterly.
-The interest subsidy is available up to 31 March 2022.
 The interest subsidy is available on first and the subsequent enhanced loan up to that date.

 This scheme provides an incentive for adopting digital transactions by street vendors through the cash-back facility.
 The network of lending institutions and the digital payment aggregators such as Paytm, NPCI (for BHIM), GooglePay, AmazonPay, BharatPay, PhonePe, etc., will help to onboard the vendors for digital transactions.
-The onboarded vendors will receive incentives in the form of a monthly cashback in the range of Rs.50 to Rs.100.
+The onboarded vendors will receive incentives in the form of a monthly cashback of up to Rs.1,600 on making retail and wholesale transactions.